rupurt/dotfiles/README.md

 ### Splitjoin
 ```
-ss = split a one liner into multiple lines
+Ss = split a one liner into multiple lines
-sj = join multiple lines into a one liner
+Sj = join multiple lines into a one liner
 ```

 ### Vim Rspec